Fantasy football: Week 3 tight end rankings

 Sept.
-18 (UPI) -- George Kittle, Travis Kelce, Evan Engram, Zach Ertz and Mark Andrews top my Week 3 fantasy football tight end rankings for 2019.
+19 (UPI) -- George Kittle, Evan Engram, Zach Ertz, Travis Kelce and Greg Olsen top my Week 3 fantasy football tight end rankings for 2019.

-Greg Olsen, Delanie Walker, Jared Cook, Vance McDonald and Austin Hooper round out my top-10 options for Week 3.
+Mark Andrews, Delanie Walker, Jared Cook, Vance McDonald and T.J.
+Hockenson round out my top-10 options for Week 3.

 If you are in a league that requires starting a tight end, other great options are available this week.
 Take a look at my top add/drops for Week 3.
 My top 20 rankings can help you decide between two options to add to your starting lineup.